|

 How do we go from having beads, to actually being able to put on and wear a piece of jewelry?
 What are all these pliers and wires?
 Come to this class to find out the basics of stringing on wire and headpins, and create your own bracelet and earrings to take home.

-Dot Beginning Handspinning: Make your own yarn!
-To Programming Grid
+Beginning Handspinning: Make your own yarn!

 register (free!)